laristra/cinch/README.md

 ### cinch

 The Cinch subdirectory.
-This should be checked-out from the Cinch git server: 'git clone git@gitlab.lanl.gov:ngc-utils/cinch.git'.
+This should be checked-out from the Cinch git server: 'git clone --recursive git@github.com:losalamos/cinch.git'.

 ### CMakeLists.txt